|

 educational institutions.
 Between 2005 and 2010, she worked as a

-teacher of environmental education at the Department of Art of the
+teacher of environmental education at the Department of Art at

 Leena Valkeapää’s dissertation (in Finnish) is published by Maahenki